 Sabrin’s love for teaching began in university where she completed a teaching English as foreign language course.
 After completing her degree, Sabrin taught English in Ethiopia for a year and then returned to complete a PGCE in Secondary History at the Institute of Education.
 “I've been teaching Humanities for seven years and have had some great experiences.
 I taught in a large mixed comprehensive for four years in North London, where I went from an NQT to KS3 co-ordinator and developed in behaviour for learning and assessment for learning.
 I then moved to become Head of History and Sociology at Sarah Bonnell School where I have had the chance to have worked with some fantastic people and have learned how to challenge and expect the best in our young people”.
 Sabrin is looking forward to the next chapter in her career at the London Design and Engineering UTC.

-Toby has been teaching Physics in East London for 14 years.
-Working with students of all abilities from KS3-KS4 he also led a KS5 Physics teaching team for 10 years before joining LDE UTC.
+Toby has been teaching Physics in East London for 16 years.
+Working with students of all abilities from KS3-KS4 he also led a KS5 Physics teaching team for 10 years before joining LDE UTC in 2017 as Head of KS5 Science.
 He was born in London, studied Physics at The University of Birmingham and trained as a teacher at King’s College London.

 Toby highly values the skills that studying Physics develops and their use in being able to break down complex problems into smaller, more manageable components whilst also revealing complexity in the seemingly simple or mundane.
 Through experiment, discussion and use of mathematics, Toby hopes to inspire and enable students to become the problem-solvers of the future.